DS4Ag/dpest/docs/basic_usage.rst

               import dpest

-           Now you can use the functions with their fully qualified names:
+           Now you can use the modules with their fully qualified names:

            .. code-block:: python